 New York Institute of Technology (NYIT) makes lockers available to students to facilitate the daily storage of their learning materials and items related to their studies.
 The Office of Student Engagement manages lockers to ensure responsible use of property and for the health and safety of individuals.

 General Policies and Procedures

 All lockers located at 26 West 61st St. and 1855 Broadway are property of New York Institute of Technology and are subject to applicable policies.
-New York Institute of Technology reserves the right to alter the policies governing the use of lockers with appropriate notice.
+NYIT reserves the right to alter the policies governing the use of lockers with appropriate notice.

 Locker rentals can be reserved for the full academic year or per semester.
 Rental fees are:

-- $25 for the academic school year (September – May, 1 Week after finals)
+- $25 for the academic school year (September – May; one week after finals)

-- $15 for Spring semester (January – May, 1 week after finals)
+- $15 for Spring semester (January – May; one week after finals)

-The use of the NYIT lockers is a privilege.
+The use of lockers is a privilege.
 Students must abide by the rules stated below during their rental period.

 - All lockers are provided as-is, and are assigned without locks.

 - All users agree to only occupy the locker assigned.
 Individuals are responsible for providing their own locks.